auth0/kthw-lab/README.md

 ## Save Money

-Run `gk e -p security-dev terraform -destroy` when you are done working with your lab.
+Run `gk e -p security-dev terraform destroy` when you are done working with your lab.
 You can recreate the network and start with Lab 4 when you're ready to go again.

 ## Happy Labing and Good Luck with the CKA!